DwangoMediaVillage/chainer_spiral/README.md

 $ docker cp run_chainer_spiral_demo:/chainer_spiral/ChainerSPIRAL/result.png .
 ```

-If `docker cp ...` doesn't work because of permission error, you can change the permission by `chmod a+rw .`
+If `docker cp ...` doesn't work because of a permission error, change permission of the current directory by `chmod a+rw .`

 You can choose a demo mode from `static`, `many`, and `movie` (shown the above):